misamunich/misamunich.github.io/_posts/2020-10-08-Inital Days.md

 For opening your account, usually, you might need the following:

-	a) Your passport
+1. Your passport
-	b) Your visa/residence permit
+2. Your visa/residence permit
-	c) Maybe also your city registration (*If you don’t have this and that’s the reason why you can’t open an account, please contact me, I had the same problem and I know a solution)*
+3. Maybe also your city registration (*If you don’t have this and that’s the reason why you can’t open an account, please contact me, I had the same problem and I know a solution)*

 **Check the following w.r.t your account (non-exhaustive list)**

-	a) If the transactions by SEPA-direct debit is free.
+1. If the transactions by SEPA-direct debit is free.
-	b) If they provide you with a free debit/ATM card and a credit card.
+2. If they provide you with a free debit/ATM card and a credit card.
-	c) If there are any charges for online banking.
+3. If there are any charges for online banking.
-	d) If there are monthly charges for maintaining an account.
+4. If there are monthly charges for maintaining an account.
-	e) If the ATM transactions are free with the home network/partner network banks.
+5. If the ATM transactions are free with the home network/partner network banks.
-	f) If they have a minimum monthly incoming amount for maintaining the account.
+6. If they have a minimum monthly incoming amount for maintaining the account.
-	h) Availability of the branch/ATM.
+7. Availability of the branch/ATM.

 ### 5. Stores